dougsweetser/uuukes/docs/index.md

 The idea is to spend a half hour on the tutorials and another half hour playing anyone's choice song from The Big Yellow Book.
 Previous weeks songs are always allowed.

+## Doug's Checklist of Stuff to Bring

+I find a [check list](pdfs/stuff_checklist.pdf) allows me to think less and do more, a good combination.
+You can ignore the tech section probably.
+I print this out, get the stuff while not thinking much at all.